Sustainability

 Cross-departmental workshops at all levels are held by CHC Group every year to not only investigate and analyze climate-related risks and opportunities, but also identify the impacts and time horizons of climate risks on the operations, strategies, and finances of CHC and its business sectors, including the level of impact, degree of vulnerability, and likelihood of occurrence.
 Taking into consideration other factors such as the business development strategies of the Group and the financial impacts on each business sector, a risk matrix is established as a basis for determining the priority of each risk and opportunity and for formulating response strategies and follow-up management action plans.

-Based on the identification and assessment results in 2022, climate-related risks have more significant impacts on the Group in the short term (1-5 years) and medium term (5-10 years), including 5 transition risks and 1 physical risk.
+Based on the identification and assessment results in 2023, climate-related risks have more significant impacts on the Group in the short term (within 5 years) and medium term (5-10 years), including 5 transition risks and 1 physical risk.
 For major climate risks, CHC actively develops risk management action strategies for each business sector in terms of business strategies, business models, and contract mechanisms.
 Meanwhile, CHC also establishes relevant indicators and goals to strengthen the integration of climate issues and operational strategies to ensure effective control of climate-related risks.

-2022 Climate Risk Assessment Matrix
+2023 Climate Risk Assessment Matrix

-2022 Climate-related risks and opportunities, financial impact, and management strategy
+2023 Climate-related risks and opportunities, financial impact, and management strategy

 TypeClimate-Related RisksFinancial ImpactManagement Strategy Opportunities